-Schema Markups for one page completed successfully!
-Now you just have to repeat the same steps for every page you want structured data for and you’re done.
+Schema Markups for one page were completed successfully!
+Now you just have to repeat the same steps for every page you want structured data for, and you’re done.

 Alternative Method to Create a Script

-Just like the previous schema generator, you can use Google Structured Data Markup Helper to create your needed code.
-Although this method allows you to tag data more easily, it can become a hassle if you miss any information from the page, but want it in Schemas.
+Just like the previous schema generator, you can use Google Structured Data Markup Helper to create the code you need.
+Although this method allows you to tag data more easily, it can become a hassle if you miss any information from the page but want it in Schemas.

 Simply visit https://www.google.com/webmasters/markup-helper/, paste the URL of our blog and click on ‘Start Tagging’.

-Next, you can check the generated script on Schema Validator and Rich Results Test.
+Next, you can check the generated script on the Schema Validator and Rich Results Test.